core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Registration ### {#ssec-server-side-request-oscore}

-The phantom registration request MUST be secured, by using Group OSCORE.
+The phantom registration request MUST be protected, by using Group OSCORE.
 In particular, the group mode of Group OSCORE defined in {{Section 7 of I-D.ietf-core-oscore-groupcomm}} MUST be used.

 The server protects the phantom registration request as defined in {{Section 7.1 of I-D.ietf-core-oscore-groupcomm}}, as if it was the actual sender, i.e., by using its Sender Context.
 As a consequence, the server consumes the current value of its Sender Sequence Number SN in the OSCORE group, and hence updates it to SN* = (SN + 1).
 Consistently, the OSCORE Option in the phantom registration request includes: